ncullen93/abaR/README.md

 > The analysis was done in the R programming language (v4.0.3) using the
 > Automated Biomarker Analysis for R (“aba”) package \[citation\].

+### Getting help

+The easiest way to get help is to create an issue on the github page or to send us an email with your questions.